 Responsibilities:

 This position is a non-tenure track, 12-month appointment on the Columbus, GA campus.
 Additional duties will be required/assigned during the summer.
-The departmental assignment will be based on degree type and experience.

 Teaching faculty will play a key role in the continued development and implementation of an integrated, cross-disciplinary curriculum that includes small and large group case-based and team-based learning, and other active teaching-learning methods.

-Applications for part-time and/or visiting faculty at the Assistant, Associate or Full Professor rank will be considered and are available immediately.
+Applications for full-time and/or visiting faculty at the Assistant, Associate or Full Professor rank will be considered and are available immediately.
 For over thirty years, MUSM has focused on training medical students to fulfill MUSM's mission of preparing healthcare professionals to meet the primary care and health care needs of rural and underserved Georgia residents and communities.
 Emphasizing interactive and problem-based teaching strategies, our student-centered faculty provides a conceptual and practical foundation that equips graduates to be discerning consumers and innovative producers of knowledge across a variety of medical and community settings, as well as academic institutions.
 Through teaching, scholarship, and service, students and faculty work closely to have local, regional, national, and international impact.

 Qualifications:

-The ideal candidate will:
+The ideal candidate will have:

 Interested candidates will need to complete a brief online application and submit a CV, letter of interest, and a list of three professional references with contact information.
 Review of applications will begin immediately and continue until the position is filled.